JackEdTaylor/LexOPSdocs/docs/02-generate.md

 For more detailed examples of how to use other datasets, the following vignettes might be useful:

 * [Applications to Participant Selection](vignettes/participant-selection.html): How you can use a dataset which has nothing to do with words.
-* [Using Data from Custom Sources](vignettes/custom-data.html): How you can join the LexOPS dataset to other lists of word features.
+* [Using Data from Custom Sources](vignettes/custom-data.html): How you can join the lexops dataset to other lists of word features.

 <br>
 <div class="info">